aldabus/DouglasEtAl_UK_HEM_GMM/README.md

 Returns the weight to be used in the logic tree for the selected branch and model.

-This is particularly useful when combining results from the 162-branch model (either ground-motion predictions and hazard estimates) in a logic tree framework.
+This is particularly useful when combining results from the 162-branch model (either ground-motion predictions or hazard estimates) in a logic tree framework.

 #CHEEP output files